Destiny's Child: Disbandment and aftermath

-Rowland made a cameo appearance in Knowles' music video for her single "Party" (2011), and the group's third compilation album, Playlist: The Very Best of Destiny's Child, was released in 2012 to mark the fifteenth anniversary since their formation.
+Rowland made a cameo appearance in Beyoncé's music video for her single "Party" (2011), and the group's third compilation album, Playlist: The Very Best of Destiny's Child, was released in 2012 to mark the fifteenth anniversary since their formation.
 The fourth compilation album, Love Songs, was released on January 29, 2013, and included the newly recorded song "Nuclear", produced by Pharrell Williams.
 "Nuclear" marked the first original music from Destiny's Child in eight years.
-The following month, Rowland and Williams appeared as special guests for Knowles' Super Bowl XLVII halftime show, where they performed "Bootylicious", "Independent Women" and Knowles' own song "Single Ladies (Put a Ring on It)".
+The following month, Rowland and Williams appeared as special guests for Beyoncé's Super Bowl XLVII halftime show, where they performed "Bootylicious", "Independent Women" and Beyoncé's own song "Single Ladies (Put a Ring on It)".
 A video album titled Destiny's Child Video Anthology was released in May 2013 and featured sixteen of the group's music videos.
-Knowles and Williams were then featured on Rowland's song "You Changed" from her fourth solo album Talk a Good Game (2013).
-Later that year, Rowland and Williams made cameo appearances in the music videos for Knowles' songs "Superpower" and "Grown Woman", which were both included on her self-titled fifth solo visual album.
-Williams released the single "Say Yes" in June 2014, featuring Knowles and Rowland.
+Beyoncé and Williams were then featured on Rowland's song "You Changed" from her fourth solo album Talk a Good Game (2013).
+Later that year, Rowland and Williams made cameo appearances in the music videos for Beyoncé's songs "Superpower" and "Grown Woman", which were both included on her self-titled fifth solo visual album.
+Williams released the single "Say Yes" in June 2014, featuring Beyoncé and Rowland.
 They performed "Say Yes" together during the 2015 Stellar Awards, and the live version of the song was mastered for iTunes in April 2015.
 On November 7, 2016, the group reunited in a video to try the Mannequin Challenge, which was posted on Rowland's official Instagram account.
-The group reunited for Beyoncé's headline performance at Coachella in April 2018 which was released as the Homecoming documentary and homonymous live album.
+The group reunited for Beyoncé's headline performance at Coachella in April 2018; the show was filmed and released as the Homecoming documentary and homonymous live album.
+The group reunited again for the closing night of Beyoncé's Cowboy Carter Tour in July 2025.